 2. Jawed Naqvi.
 Quoting a senior Indian Army official in “Chinese Action Irks India,” The DAWN Group of Newspapers, 2001 Dateline.
 January 2001.

 3. Jane’s Intelligence Digest, “Tension On Indo-Chinese Border.”
 November 3, 2000.

 4. Benjamin Gilman.
 Chairman of the House International Relations Committee.
 Statement released on April 6, 2000 at a Full Committee hearing on “The Status of Negotiations between China and Tibet”

 5. Declassified report by the U.S. Air Force’s National Intelligence Center on China’s medium rang missile deployments.

-Vijai K. Nair is a defence analyst, specializing in nuclear strategy formulation, and author of "Nuclear India."
+Vijai K. Nair is a defense analyst, specializing in nuclear strategy formulation, and author of “Nuclear India.”